 Rack of Lamb

-Until Costco, rack of lamb was a very expensive cut of meat and difficult at times to locate.
-A typical rack weighs about 1½ pounds and is comprised of 6 to 8 individual rib bones.
-I plan on one rack feeding 3 people.
-Rack of lamb’s relative ease of preparation and succulent flavor makes it ideal for dinner parties.
-And since the meat is full flavored, it responds well to marinades and dry rubs.
+Until Costco, rack of lamb was a very expensive cut of meat and sometimes difficult to find.
+A typical rack weighs about 1½ pounds and consists of 6 to 8 individual rib bones.
+I plan to serve one rack to 3 people.
+Rack of lamb’s relative ease of preparation and succulent flavor make it ideal for dinner parties.
+Since the meat is full-flavored, it responds well to marinades and dry rubs.

 Rack of Lamb with Rosemary